kwilkins/dnd/west-marches/down-time-actions.md

 Improve this feature to level 2 to gain the following options:
 * Can strip magic essence out of an object(destroying it)

-## Blacksmith (level 1)
+## Blacksmith (level 2)

 Proprietor: Flint Fleetwhistle(Dwarf)

 Downtime options:
 * Will buy/sell normal armor or weapons(level 0)
 * Can reforge weapons/armor at cost(level 1)

-Improve this feature to level 2 to gain the following options:
 * Can graft magical properties into non magical weapons/armor given materials(magical essence, another weapon/armor, or a price in gp)

+Improve this feature to level 3 to gain the following options:
+* Can graft magical properties into existing magical weapons/armor given materials(magical essence, another weapon/armor)
-  * Magical Forge required
+  * Requires a Magical Forge

 ## Improve Padfoot’s Landing
 Spend your Downtime Action building an improvement for Viriskali.
 Pay the cost to establish a new town feature or level up an existing town feature.